The Digital Dividend: Information Technology Improves the Delivery of Water and Sanitation Services

 RWIMS.SNR is being undertaken by the Government of Zimbabwe in partnership with UNICEF and with funding support from, UNICEF, UK aid from the UK government, the Government of Switzerland through the Swiss Agency for Development and Cooperation (SDC) and the Government of Sweden.

 As a registered KI, Ndlela, is linked to (RWIMS) via a mobile application (app) powered by ‘RapidPro’: a free SMS platform which permits her to stay in constant communication with the water sanitation and hygiene (WASH) database for her municipal ward (a sub-division of the district).
-She say,

 The SNR system has made life easier.
 I do not need to travel to look for the village pump mechanics and enumerator.
 I just use my mobile phone and SMSs are for free.

-The community and livestock, too, have felt the results of RWIMS.SNR.
+She say, the community and livestock, too, have felt the results of RWIMS.SNR.
 “Because of the short time taken to repair boreholes, the availability of water at all times has helped us at household and community level.
 As a mother, I can now do laundry whenever I want, [and] plant vegetables and fruits to ensure a balanced diet for my family.
 Availability of water has improved general hygiene in the community.
 Our livestock is also benefiting as they have drinking water close by.”

 Tecla Dube, is the Ward 2 extension worker/enumerator equipped with RWIMS FieldForce application on her tablet.
 As an enumerator, she analyses, reviews, approves and effects updates from KIs like Ndlela, allowing such changes to be viewed in RWIMS.
 She also solicits responses from the village pump mechanics and the environmental health technician.